pongr/greymatter/README.md

 val greyMatter = "com.pongr" %% "greymatter" % "1.0"
 ```

+# ActorMailet

+The most basic component that Grey Matter provides is the ActorMailet trait.
+It is simply a Mailet that sends each received Mail to some ActorRef.
+The implementing class must provide the ActorRef.

+ActorMailet can also set the Mail's state to GHOST, so that it will not be further processed by James (which it does by default).

+While ActorMailet is as high-level as possible, it will usually be more convenient to base your mailets on ActorSystemMailet instead.

+# ActorSystemMailet

+Grey Matter also provides a more convenient ActorSystemMailet trait.
+It creates an ActorSystem on mailet initialization and then defers to a subclass to create an ActorRef to send all Mail to.
+The implementing class may create a chain of actors as complex as needed, as long as it provides a single ActorRef for all Mail to enter.

+# Integrating Mailets into James

+TODO describe mailetcontainer.xml config...

 # Example

 Grey Matter ships with an example [LogMailet and LogActor](https://github.com/pongr/greymatter/blob/master/src/main/scala/LogMailet.scala) (guess what they do...).
 Here are some simple commands to [set up a James 3.0 mail server](http://james.apache.org/server/3/quick-start.html) on EC2 that sends all incoming email through LogMailet to LogActor: